Avaiga/taipy-getting-started/steps/explain_md/9_dynamic_scenario_creation.md

 ## Automatize the graph update - *on_change* function

-Also, we are going to change the 'on_change' function in order to automatically change the graph wjen another pipeline or scenario is selected.
+Also, you are going to change the 'on_change' function in order to automatically change the graph wjen another pipeline or scenario is selected.

 [Code]
 ```python